natancox/stardog-docs/src/docs/cluster.html.md

 mkdir /tmp/zookeeperdata2
 ```

-Next, Zookeeper requires a `myid` file in the `dataDir` folder to identify itself, you will create that file as follows
+Next, ZooKeeper requires a `myid` file in the `dataDir` folder to identify itself, you will create that file as follows
 for `node1` and `node2`, respectively:

 ``` bash